leon-knoke/wago-init/README.md

 5. Configure firmware source (revision target and `.wup` path) through **Firmware settings** if updates are required.
 6. Select the configuration folder to copy via the **Search** button next to the config path entry.
 7. Click **Start**, supply device passwords when prompted, and monitor the log output while the workflow runs.
-8. When the progress bar reaches 100% and the log reports **Done.**, disconnect the device or move to the next unit.
+8. When the progress bar reaches 100% and the log reports **Done.**, your device is now ready for production

 ## What happens when you click “Start”
 1. Connection and MAC validation of the target controller.